-So whether you eat or drink, or whatever you do, do it all for the glory of God.1 Corinthians 10:31 NLT
+So whether you eat or drink, or whatever you do, do it all for the glory of God.1 Corinthian 10:31 (NLT)

 Let me preface this by saying that the list below is NOT a to-do list.
 Do not be overwhelmed as you read it.
 Simply ask the Holy Spirit to nudge you on the one point He would have you apply this week.

-Remember, God made us and He knows our imperfections and limitations.
+Remember, God made you and He knows your imperfections and limitations.
 He doesn’t expect you to do every single thing, every single day.
-The addition of ANY mindfulness into making His name great through our eating is glorifying indeed!
+The addition of ANY mindfulness into making His Name great through your eating is glorifying indeed!

 So, let’s get started!